SAFE-Stack/docs/docs/template-fake.md

 dotnet fake build --target azure
 ```

-This target will deploy your application to Azure with a fully configured Application Insights instance. **You do not need to pre-create any resources in Azure** - the template will create every needed, using free SKUs so you can test without any costs.
+This target will deploy your application to Azure with a fully configured Application Insights instance. **You do not need to pre-create any resources in Azure** - the template will create everything needed, using free SKUs so you can test without any costs.

 > You must already have an Azure account and will be prompted to log into it during the deployment process.